A blister is a fluid-filled bump on the skin.

 A blister usually heals by itself.
 See your doctor if: The blister is unusually large—bigger than a nickelThe blister is in a sensitive area, such as on the face or the groinThe blister is associated with a burnThere are signs of infection, such as increasing redness around the blister, red streaks, severe swelling, pus drainage, fever, or an increase in pain

-To help reduce your chance of getting blisters, take these steps: Wear shoes that fit properly.Always wear socks with your shoes.Wear sports socks when exercising or participating in sports.Use gloves or protective padding when working with tools.Wear a hat, protective clothing, and sunscreen when out in the sun.Wear sandals in public showers to protect your feet from athlete's foot.Wear long shirts and pants when working outside to protect yourself from poison ivy.
+To help reduce your chance of a blister: Wear shoes that fit properly.Always wear socks with your shoes.Wear sports socks when exercising or participating in sports.Use gloves or protective padding when working with tools.Wear a hat, protective clothing, and sunscreen when out in the sun.Wear sandals in public showers to protect your feet from athlete's foot.Wear long shirts and pants when working outside to protect yourself from poison ivy.

 Blistering skin diseases.
 DermNet NZ website.
 Available at: http://dermnetnz.org/doctors/emergencies/blisters.html.
 Updated November 10, 2014.
 Accessed August 5, 2015.